AhmadAlkaseb/Bajls/report/report.md

 This keeps the graph model close to its core strength: relationships are first-class data.

+From the client perspective, the CRUD flow can remain the same: the same HTTP endpoints, DTOs, and auth rules can be reused.
+The difference is that the graph version translates each request into Cypher that creates, matches, updates, or deletes nodes and relationships instead of rows in tables.

+Example:

+- **Create membership in RDBMS**: insert a row into `gang_affiliations(character_id, gang_id, join_date)`.
+- **Create membership in Neo4j**: match the `Character` node and the `Gang` node, then create `(:Character)-[:MEMBER_OF {join_date: ...}]->(:Gang)`.

+This means the application logic is largely identical to the RDBMS version, while the data layer and query language are the main parts that change.

 ## 4.5.
 API route overview

 The HTTP route contract is now centralized through modular route